 Songwriters Need a Global Royalty Strategy

-As you can imagine, even with extensive international royalty tracking systems and a relationship with a PRO, you can still be missing out on some payments.
-The world is a big place and it’s difficult and time consuming to track down everything you might be owed.
-That’s why having a strategic plan to make sure all your international royalty bases are covered is crucial.
+Even with extensive international royalty tracking systems and a relationship with a domestic collection society, you can still be missing out on some payments.
+The world is a big place, there are millions of streams that occur every day, and it’s difficult and time-consuming to track down everything you might be owed as an independent creator.
+That’s why having a strategic plan, and the right team, to make sure all your international royalty bases are covered is crucial.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.